 Meetings held at Mestizo every other Thursday and are open to everyone!

-The Library Committee oversees the Lefty Lending Library (see the spreadsheet here for books to borrow and here for free online PDFs).
+The Political Education Committee also oversees the Lefty Lending Library (see the spreadsheet here for books to borrow and here for free online PDFs).
 With over 1000 items, the Lefty Lending Library is a place for people to browse for books, PDFs, and other media.
 While our library has material representing numerous theoretical and political perspectives, it was made by and for leftists in the Salt Lake area—not just DSA members.
 If you have any questions or would like to borrow an item, please email the committee at leftylendinglibrary@gmail.
 You can also find our guidelines for the library here.

 U of U YDSA is a youth wing of the Democratic Socialists of America with the goal of advocating for socialism in a campus setting.
 You can find more information about our work nationally here.